 When reloading your own ammunition, accuracy and precision are the key goals.
 Your hand reloaded rounds have to be of the most precise dimensions to be consistent, accurate and safe.
 Calipers can help you to measure and reload your rounds to the highest standards.

-There are two types of calipers with multiple features on the market.
-You can either buy a dial caliper or a digital caliper.
-Either version can come with some extra features.
-Which one to choose will depend solely on your preference.
+There are two types of calipers for reloading: dial calipers or a digital caliper.
+Either version comes with great features and which one to choose will depend solely on your preference.
 Some people are used to dial devices while others prefer every tool to be digital.
-However, since accuracy and precision are so important for the effectiveness and safety of your hand reloaded rounds, you should always choose high quality calipers made by an established brand.
+Since accuracy and precision are so important for the effectiveness and safety of your hand reloaded rounds, you should always choose high quality calipers made by an established brand.

 Sinclair International – 6 inches Digital Caliper